StevenMDixon/IJScript/Tips.md

 These are very obscure functions and it goes without saying iterators are very hard to keep up with.

-Let me introduce you to the equivalant of prototype.length but with Iterators
+Let me introduce you to the equivalent of prototype.length but with Iterators

  ```Javascript